CloudStriker/CloudStriker/readme.md

 ## I'm an Cloud Enthusiast!!

 - 🌱 I’m currently learning about Japanese Language & Cloud Infrastructure
-- 🥅 2021 Goals: Translate more & Getting good at Cloud Thing
+- 🥅 2021 Goals: Translate more, Getting good at Cloud & DevOps
 - ⚡ Fun fact: I love to translate anime

 ### Connect with me: